kdurant/verilog-testbench/README.md

 # AutoTestbench
-A very simple plugin for component instance current file
+A simple plugin for edit verilog.
 I hope you like it.

 # Feature
 - [x] Generate component instance